 It seemed as if I were in a different world with some infinite skyline and emptiness all around me.
 The silence and the feeling of embracing emptiness were totally priceless.

-I started dreaming about White Rann /Salt desert since I saw the ads by Mr. Amitabh Bachhan.
+I started dreaming about the White Rann /Salt desert since I saw the ads by Mr. Amitabh Bachhan.
 Since then I kept planning this place and added in my bucket list and wanted to witness this white beauty.
 Finally, a week ago my wish came true.
 This entire ROAD trip to Kutch was planned in an impromptu way and we clubbed it with our Religious trip.
-(More about the detailed trip in my upcoming posts)

 It was the second day of our trip and we reached Hodko village at around 2.30 pm after a 6 hours drive from Jasdan- a place where we had our religious visit.
 We had booked a 2-night stay at “Royal Home Stay” that is exactly 18 km away from Rann.
 We had a delicious though spicy lunch at our Hotel and went to our Hut that’s called a “Bhoonga” (muddy houses of Kutch) to freshen up.